 I have to say that growing up I hated pot pie.
 That was until I tried to make it from scratch for the first time.
 Hairbie requested it when we were first married because I wouldn’t let him buy the frozen version.
 I knocked a lot of frozen food out of his hand in the grocery store over the years.
 I told him to try my homemade version first.
 Then I was stuck making one, so I did.
 One day I had some leftover chicken soup in the fridge and decided to give it a try.
 I was intimidated at first, but it worked and tasted great.
 What a difference when you make it homemade.

-*This post contains affiliate links for helpful products that I recommend.
+*This post may contain affiliate links for helpful products that I recommend.